cdlib/eschol-ui/README.md

 Layout files each render a single page that include many ojects, components, and sample content.

-Object files are named in Pascal case, starting with the layout name, and ending with "Layout".
+Layout files are named in Pascal case, starting with the layout name, and ending with "Layout".
 For example, see the [Home Layout](https://github.com/cdlib/eschol-ui/blob/master/app/jsx/layouts/HomeLayout.jsx).

 ### Objects